 When a person is arraigned on an outstanding felony or misdemeanor warrant, a judge may set a bond that can be difficult or impossible to pay.
 An experienced lawyer will know how to secure a low or personal bond.

 Types of Arrest Warrants

-- Bench Warrant – This is the type of warrant for a person’s arrest that is typically issued for a defendant that had been released on bail but later fails to appear in court.
+- Bench Warrant – This is the type of warrant for a person’s arrest that is typically issued for a defendant released on bail but later failed to appear in court.
 A bench warrant is often referred to as a Capias Warrant (especially in Wayne County, Michigan).

 - Fugitive Warrant – A warrant sent from another state when the suspect is believed to be in a local jurisdiction.

 - Governor’s Warrant – A warrant issued by the governor to arrest a person that is wanted in another state for extradition.

 - Material Witness Warrant – A warrant issued for a witness who does not cooperate with a validly authorized subpoena.

 “What if a warrant is issued for my arrest?”